1950s

 A dress pattern could just as easily be made up in a washable cotton as a summer dress.

 The Second World War left women craving for glamour which they were able to recreate themselves.
-Dressmaking Pattern manufacturers such as Butterick, McCall's, Simplicity, Vogue along with magazines such as Woman, Woman's Own and Woman's Weekly all responded by creating stylish dress patterns.
+Dressmaking Pattern manufacturers such as Butterick, McCall's, Simplicity, Vogue, and along with magazines such as Woman, Woman's Own and Woman's Weekly all responded by creating stylish dress patterns.

 These examples of old pattern covers are also all courtesy of Patterns from the Past, and if you look carefully you'll notice they all feature check, stripe, plain or spot fabrics.

-Just like now checks, spots, stripes, abstract designs, small flowers and large florals all came in and out of fashion and as the styling that followed on from Dior's New Look survived for 10 years and more, change was shown mostly by the fabrics used.
+Just like now checks, spots, stripes, abstract designs, small flowers and large florals all came in and out of fashion, and as the styling that followed from Dior's New Look survived for 10 years and more, change was shown mostly by the fabrics used.

 You can see a wide range of skirt styles existed too, but almost always the top was darted and fitted to show off a small waist but with the skirt varying from flared to full and roomy to straight.
 Two skirt versions were given on many sewing patterns as the last image shows.